-Wheat (Triticum aestivum L.), is one of the most important food crops in the world (Ortiz et al., 2008).
-Many insect pests have been reported to infest wheat worldwide.
-While most of these insects cause insignificant damage, others cause serious yield reduction across international borders (Miller et al., 2002).
-Of a number of aphid species which attack wheat crops, Rhopalosiphum padi L. is considered a major pest.
-It can cause up to 20-30% yield losses in cereal crops (Voss et al., 1997).
+It can cause up to 20-30% yield losses in cereal crops (Voss, Kieckhefer, Fuller, McLeod, & Beck, 1997).
 Aphids are phloem feeders and secrete honey dew onto the plant on which black sooty mould grows.
-This saprophytic fungus reduces the photosynthetic efficiency of plants (Rabbinge et al., 1981).
+This saprophytic fungus reduces the photosynthetic efficiency of plants (Rabbinge, Drees, Van der Graaf, Verberne, & Wesselo, 1981).
 Apart from direct damage and yield loss, R. padi can also vector plant viruses via the saliva (Rochow & Eastop, 1966).
-Currently, insecticides are applied with the aim to control aphids (Tanguy et al., 2014).
-However, insecticide resistance has been reported in aphids against major classes of insecticides (Foster et al., 2014; Bass et al., 2014).
-This, coupled with restrictions on the use of some pesticides in major wheat producing countries has focused global research efforts to find alternative modes of controlling aphids (Loxdale, 2008; Sparks, 2013).
+Currently, insecticides are applied with the aim to control aphids (Tanguy and Dedryver, 2009).
+However, insecticide resistance has been reported in aphids against major classes of insecticides (Bass et al., 2014; Foster et al., 2014).
+This, coupled with restrictions on the use of some pesticides in major wheat producing countries, has focused global research efforts to find alternative modes of controlling aphids (Loxdale, 2008; Sparks, 2013).
 Heritable plant resistance is an economically sound and ecologically safe method for managing aphids and sustainability of wheat production (Smith, 2005).
 With the threat of insecticide resistance in cereal aphids and the impending neonicotinoid ban coming into force in Europe, it is important to increase efforts to identify resistance in wheat to cereal aphids.
-Resistance to cereal aphids has been reported from a number of sources, such as Triticum monococcum L. (Greenslade et al., 2016), triticale (Hesler & Tharp, 2005), triticale-derived germplasm (Crespo-Herrera et al., 2013) and more recently from commercial cultivars grown in the USA (Girvin et al., 2017).
+Resistance to cereal aphids has been reported from a number of sources, such as Triticum monococcum L. (Greenslade et al., 2016), triticale (Hesler & Tharp.
+2005), triticale-derived germplasm (Crespo-Herrera, Smith, Singh, & Åhman, 2013) and more recently from commercial cultivars grown in the United States (Girvin, Whitworth, Aguirre Roias, & Smith.
+2017).

 Aphids are thought to assess internal plant chemistry by briefly puncturing the plant epidermal cells to accept or reject a host plant (Harris, 1977; Prado & Tjallingii, 1997).
 Stylets follow a largely intercellular path until they reach sieve elements, with phloem feeding being the ultimate step in successful host plant selection.
-Aphid probing behaviour depends on many plant resistance factors including barriers to stylet penetration in materials between plant cells. a lack of essential aphid nutrients in phloem components, or the presence of detrimental secondary compounds in phloem (Dixon, 1998).
-Aphid probing behaviour can be studied using the electrical penetration graph (EPG) technique which can provide information related to plant suitability to aphids, helping to understand the factors providing aphid resistance (Tiallingii, 2006).
+Aphid probing behaviour depends on many plant resistance factors including barriers to stylet penetration in materials between plant cells, a lack of essential aphid nutrients in phloem components, or the presence of detrimental secondary compounds in phloem (Dixon, 1998).
+Aphid probing behaviour can be studied using the electrical penetration graph (EPG) technique which can provide information related to plant suitability to aphids, helping to understand the factors providing aphid resistance (Tjallingii, 2006).

 The feeding behaviour of R. padi has previously been studied using EPG on wild relatives of wheat, T. monococcum, which showed that partial resistance was related to higher number and duration of salivation events without subsequent phloem feeding (Greenslade et al., 2016).
 Lower aphid growth rate and longer time to attain a committed phloem ingestion have been reported to be associated with wheat having higher levels of hydroxamic acid (Givovich & Niemeyer, 1994) although some studies have not been able to confirm that link (Pereira et al., 2017).
-Differences in cell anatomy have also been reported to be associated with insect pest resistance (Thimmaih et al., 1993).
-Transmission electron microscopy suggests that the thick-walled sclerenchyma cells around the vascular bundle play a role in southern chinch bug resistance in St. Augustinegrass, possibly by reducing stylet penetration to the vascular tissue (Rangasamy et al., 2009).
+Differences in cell anatomy have also been reported to be associated with insect pest resistance (Thimmaih, Panchal, Kadapa, & Nalini Parbhakar, 1993).
+Transmission electron microscopy suggests that the thick-walled sclerenchyma cells around the vascular bundle play a role in southern chinch bug resistance in St. Augustinegrass, possibly by reducing stylet penetration to the vascular tissue (Rangasamy, Rathinasabapathi, McAuslane, Cherry, & Nagata, 2009).